Prompt Engineering Guide: 5 Best Practices That Actually Work

 Use simple analogies.
 No jargon beyond "model" and "data."

-Scope matters more than coverage.
 A 600-word post on four ideas beats a 2,000-word post on twenty-four every time.

-A starter framework
+A starter template

-If you want a single template to use as a starting point:
+If you want a single starting structure:

-ROLE: who the model should pretend to be
+ROLE: who the model should be

-TASK: the single most important thing you want
+TASK: the one thing you want

 RULES (must follow):